OceanOutcomes/ocean-outcomes/news/_posts/2025-9-4-expanded-worker-training-now-reaching-dozens-in-taiwans-distant-water-fisheries.md

 ![one-forty-progress-update-8.png]
 (https://s3.us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/news+and+analysis/one-forty-progress-update-8.png)
-*These efforts will also focus on deeper engagement with captains, ensuring a holistic approach to safeguarding rights on board and ensuring all parties understand their rights, and their responsibilities.*
+*These efforts will also focus on deeper engagement with captains, ensuring a holistic approach to safeguarding rights on board and ensuring all parties understand their rights and their responsibilities.*

 ![one-forty-progress-update-9.png]
 (https://s3.us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/news+and+analysis/one-forty-progress-update-9.png)